 - Educator Effectiveness Metrics (PDF)

-CDE’s role in reporting on the implementation of new educator evaluation systems includes collecting performance evaluation data and providing high-quality data back to districts and the public.
-This fact sheet provides an overview of the reports associated with this process referred to as the Educator Effectiveness Metrics, and the timeline for publicly reporting a subset of the metrics.
+CDE’s role in reporting on the implementation of educator evaluation systems statewide includes collecting performance evaluation data and providing aggregated data back to districts and the public.
+This fact sheet provides an overview of the reports associated with this process, referred to as the Educator Effectiveness Metrics, and the timeline for publicly reporting a subset of the metrics.

 This fact sheet outlines how new Colorado Measures of Academic Success (CMAS) assessments can and cannot be used in teacher evaluations.